 Crow Pose (Kakasana)

-Interesting Fact: Crow Pose, or Kakasana, is one of the first arm balances taught in yoga.
+Crow Pose (Kakasana), is one of the first arm balances taught in yoga.
 It is often considered a gateway pose to more advanced arm balances and inversions.

 - Strengthens Arms and Wrists: Builds strength in the arms, wrists, and shoulders.